QCD corrections to the Golden decay channel of the Higgs boson: Numerical results

-For fixed scale, the mixed QCD-EW corrections relative to LO are roughly the same in all the bins and are of the order of 0.27\%, as seen in Fig.~\ref{fig:dist1} (a).
-This suggests that the nature of events for LO and two-loop corrections is kinematically similar.
-However, the two-loop corrections for running $\alpha_s$ differ in each bin and are higher with respect to fixed scale corrections in lower mass bins reaching up to 0.36\%.
-Beyond the $Z$ pole, the corrections become slightly smaller than the prediction at the inclusive level.
-This behaviour is dictated by the one-loop running of $\alpha_s$.
+For the fixed $\alpha_s$, the mixed QCD-electroweak corrections relative to the LO are roughly the same in all the bins and are of the order of 0.27\%, as seen in Fig.~\ref{fig:dist1}(a).
+This suggests that the nature of the events for the LO and two-loop corrections is kinematically similar.
+The two-loop corrections for the running $\alpha_s$ differ in each bin and are higher in the lower mass bins.
+It can go beyond 0.35\% in the lower bins, depending on the choice of the running scale.
+For the invariant mass above the $Z$ pole, the corrections for the running $\alpha_s$ with $Q=M_{\ell^+ \ell^-}$ become slightly smaller than the corrections for the fixed $\alpha_s$.
+This behavior is dictated by the one-loop running of $\alpha_s$.

-In Fig.~\ref{fig:dist1} (b), we plot the two-loop corrections with respect to the NLO EW corrections.
-Since the electroweak corrections are also sensitive to the kinematics of the events, we note that in certain bins, between 20 GeV and 40 GeV, the mixed EW-QCD corrections reach 40\% of the electroweak corrections.
-The ratio of NLO and LO contributions in each bin, as shown in the lower panel of Fig.~\ref{fig:dist1} (b), can be used to understand the features in the upper panel.
-We get a larger contribution from two-loop corrections than NLO EW corrections in the region 20-40 GeV when the NLO EW corrections are negligible.
-The 2-loop corrections appear flat in bins between 40 GeV and 80 GeV.
-However, it is not the case, as shown in Fig.~\ref{fig:dist1} (c).
-Moreover, since the nature of LO and two-loop events are similar, $\delta_{\rm NLO}$ follows a pattern inverse to the pattern in the lower panel.
+In Fig.~\ref{fig:dist1}(b), we plot the two-loop corrections with respect to the NLO EW corrections in the upper panel.
+Since the electroweak corrections are also sensitive to the kinematics of the events, we note that in certain bins, between 20 GeV and 40 GeV, $\delta_{\rm NLO}$ becomes quite large independent of the choice of the scale $Q$. {The relative effect of the NLO EW corrections with respect to the LO contributions in each bin, as shown in the lower panel, can be referred to understand the features of the distribution in the upper panel of Fig.~\ref{fig:dist1}(b).
+Significantly large values of $\delta_{\rm NLO}$ in certain bins are simply due to the fact that the NLO EW corrections are negligible in those bins.
+This observation can be useful for the bin-wise analysis of the data.
+The two-loop corrections appear flat in the bins between 40 GeV and 80 GeV.
+However, a closer look reveals that $\delta_{\rm NLO}$ decreases in higher mass bins due to the larger NLO EW corrections in those bins.
+We have shown this in Fig.~\ref{fig:dist1}(c).
+The inverse behavior of the distributions in the upper and lower panels can be attributed to the kinematic similarity between the two-loop events and the LO events noted earlier.}